Contact us 01531 584000

 Pellet wood fuel

-Wood pellets are small, typically 6mm in diameter and no more than 15mm long.
-They are made from processed sawdust and wood chips that have been dried, heated and compressed.
-When heated and exposed to high pressure, lignin, the binding component in wood, softens and allows the wood product to be shaped and pressed into a pellet.
+Wood pellets are small, typically 6mm in diameter and up to 15mm long, made from processed sawdust and wood chips.
+These materials are dried, heated, and compressed.
+Under high heat and pressure, lignin, the natural binding agent in wood, softens, allowing the wood fibers to be shaped and pressed into pellets.

-Pellet burning boilers can offer the similar level of control as oil and gas appliances, making them an attractive choice for many.
-This is because unlike logs, wood pellets, and therefore heat generated can be switched on and off quickly.
-An intelligent pellet transfer system carries the fuel to the combustion chamber from the fuel storage area as heat is required.
-A sensor regulates a measured air supply, ignition is achieved automatically and the heating output adjusts continuously to the heating needs.
-Pellet burning appliances can heat a single room, a whole house or commercial applications.
+Pellet-burning boilers offer a similar level of control to oil and gas appliances, making them an appealing option for many.
+Unlike logs, wood pellets can quickly regulate heat, allowing the system to be switched on or off as needed.
+An intelligent pellet transfer system moves the fuel from storage to the combustion chamber as required.
+A sensor controls the air supply, ensuring automatic ignition, and the system continuously adjusts heat output based on demand.
+Pellet-burning systems can be used to heat anything from a single room to an entire home or commercial space.

 The benefits